connectrpc/connect-es/packages/connect-express/README.md

-# @bufbuild/connect-fastify
+# @bufbuild/connect-express

 Connect is a family of libraries for building and consuming APIs on different languages and platforms, and [@bufbuild/connect](https://www.npmjs.com/package/@bufbuild/connect) brings type-safe APIs with Protobuf to TypeScript.

-`@bufbuild/connect-fastify` provides a plugin for [fastify](https://www.fastify.io/), the fast and low overhead web framework, for Node.js.
+`@bufbuild/connect-express` provides a middleware for [Express](https://expressjs.com/), the fast, unopinionated, minimalist web framework for Node.js

-### fastifyConnectPlugin()
+### expressConnectMiddleware()

-Plug your Connect RPCs into a fastify server.
+Adds your Connect RPCs to an Express server.

 ```ts
 // connect.ts